 © Donal G. Burke 2015

-While the Darcy family was established and rose to prominence in the late medieval period in the town of Galway, a branch of the family came to be established at Kiltullagh in the parish of Athenry by the seventeenth century.
+While the Darcy family was established and rose to prominence in the late medieval period in the town of Galway, a branch of the family came to be established at Kiltullagh in the half-barony of Athenry by the seventeenth century.
 Members of this branch were dispossessed of part of their estates in the Cromwellian period but retained possession of lands both in the east of County Galway and in Connemara later in the same century following the restoration of the monarchy.

 The arms of John D’Arcy, Esq. of Kiltullagh House, near Athenry and Clifden Castle, both in County Galway, born in November 1785, High Sheriff of County Galway in 1811, founder of the town of Clifden, were given by Burke in his 1836 edition of ‘A Genealogical and Heraldic history of the Commoners of Great Britain and Ireland’ as ‘Azure semée of cross crosslets and three cinquefoils Argent’ and for crest ‘a spear broken in three pieces Or, headed Argent and banded together in the middle by a riband Gules’ and motto ‘Un Dieu, un Roi.’.[i]

 Arms of John D’Arcy of Kiltullagh House and Clifden Castle, Co.
 Galway after those given by Burke in his 1836 ‘Genealogical and Heraldic history of the Commoners of Great Britain and Ireland.’